History of the foreign relations of the United Kingdom: Stuart foreign policy

 By 1600 the conflict with Spain became deadlocked during campaigns in Brittany and Ireland.
 James I, the new king of England, made peace with the new King of Spain, Philip III with the Treaty of London in 1604.
 They agreed to cease their military interventions in the Spanish Netherlands and Ireland, respectively, and the English ended high seas privateering against Spanish merchant ships.
 King James I (reigned 1603–25) was sincerely devoted to peace, not just for his three kingdoms, but for Europe as a whole.
 He called himself "Rex Pacificus" ("King of peace.")
 Europe was deeply polarized, and on the verge of the massive Thirty Years' War (1618–1648), with the smaller established Protestant states facing the aggression of the larger Catholic empires.
 On assuming the throne, James made peace with Catholic Spain, and made it his policy to marry his son to the Spanish Infanta (princess) in the "Spanish Match".
-The marriage of James' daughter Princess Elizabeth to Frederick V, Elector Palatine on 14 February 1613 had important political and military implications.
+The marriage of James' daughter Princess Elizabeth to Elector Frederick V of the Palatinate on 14 February 1613 had important political and military implications.
 Across Europe, the German princes were banding together in the Union of German Protestant Princes, headquartered in Heidelberg, the capital of the Palatine.
 King James calculated that his daughter's marriage would give him diplomatic leverage among the Protestants.
 He thus planned to have a foot in both camps and be able to broker peaceful settlements.
-In his naïveté, he did not realize that both sides were playing him as a tool for their own goal of achieving destroying the other side.
+In his naïveté, he did not realise that both sides were playing him as a tool for their own goal of achieving destroying the other side.